Example 5: Shor's Algorithm

 Hence, its eigenvalues will be \(e^{2\pi\frac{k}{r}}\) for \(k=0,\dots,r-1\).

-Applying \(U\) to the eigenstate \(k\)-times multiplies the phase \(\phi_s\) by \(k\):
+Applying \(U\) to the eigenstate \(k\)-times multiplies the phase \(\theta\) by \(k\):

-\[U^k\ket{\lambda}=e^{2\pi ik\phi_s}\ket{u} \] \[U^k: \ket{x}\mapsto \ket{a^kx\bmod N} \]
+\[U^k\ket{u_e}=e^{2\pi ik\theta}\ket{u_e} \] \[U^k: \ket{x}\mapsto \ket{a^kx\bmod N} \]

-where \(\ket{u}\) is the eigenvector of \(U\) for which we want to find the phase of the eigenvalue \(\lambda\).
+where \(\ket{u_e}\) is the eigenvector of \(U\) for which we want to find the phase of the eigenvalue \(\lambda\).

-Using Quantum Phase Estimation (QPE) with \(m\) qubits for the control register, we will measure some value \(x\), such that \(\frac{x}{2^m}\) is an approximation to \(\frac{k}{r}\):
+Using QPE with \(m\) qubits for the control register, we will measure some value \(x\), such that \(\frac{x}{2^m}\) is an approximation to the true phase \(\frac{k}{r}\):

 \[\frac{x}{2^m}\approx\frac{k}{r} \]